Chrysler Neon: Trim levels

+SX 2.0: 2003-2005 (Canada)

+The Chrysler Neon was renamed to the Dodge SX 2.0 for the Canadian market for the 2003 model year and coinciding with the 2003 facelift of the Neon.
+Aside from badging and minor trim differences, as well as metric instruments, it was identical to the US-market Neon.

 Final year

 DaimlerChrysler discontinued the Neon, with the final cars assembled on September 23, 2005 at the Belvidere Assembly plant in Belvidere, Illinois.
 The Neon was replaced in the spring of 2006 with the 2007 Dodge Caliber, which is based on the shared Chrysler/Mitsubishi Motors GS platform.
 Like the Neon, the Caliber had an SRT-4 variant, but like the standard Caliber, it used a completely different engine.
 The Belvidere plant underwent retooling for the Caliber, Jeep Compass, and Patriot.

-In markets like Australia the Neon range was reduced to either 2.0 LX or 2.0 SE models.
+In markets like Australia, the Neon range was reduced to either 2.0 LX or 2.0 SE models.

 Safety

 The first generation Neon earned a "Poor" rating in an offset frontal Crash test conducted by the Insurance Institute for Highway Safety.
-The second generation Neon earned a higher "Marginal" rating.
+The second-generation Neon earned a higher "Marginal" rating.
 The second generation were rated as "Poor" in the side impact crash test (IIHS Safety ratings go from "Poor", to "Marginal", "Acceptable" and "Good").
 By comparison, the Chevrolet Cavalier performed worse in the small car category in 2005, the Neon's final year.
 Other cars made from 2000 to 2005 that were rated "Poor" when tested without optional side airbags included the Ford Focus, Toyota Corolla, Toyota Prius, Mitsubishi Lancer, and Chevrolet Cobalt.
 No small car made in this period, tested without side airbags, achieved better than a "Poor."

 In 2005, the Institute carried out side-impact tests on 14 small car models, simulating an impact with an SUV.
 Among these, the Neon performed the worst.
 IIHS stated that the Neon had "...major problems beginning with its structure.
 This car is a disaster...The structure is poor...If this had been a real driver in a real crash, it's likely it wouldn’t have been survivable...if safety is a priority, the Neon is a small car to be avoided."

 Second generation headrests were rated as "Poor".

 Driver deaths fatality risks statistics — published by the IIHS — rated the Neon and 15 other vehicles among the "Highest rates of driver deaths.", The Neon had 161 driver deaths per million registered vehicle years, while the average for the Neon class (4-door small) was 103.
 Other small cars on the list included the Acura RSX (202), Kia Spectra hatchback (191), and the Mitsubishi Eclipse (169).